jasny/meta/README.md

 Meta Sources
 ---

-Source is an object that actually obtains meta data from class definition.
+Source is an object that actually obtains metadata from class definition.
 We have three classes of sources defined:

-* `Jasny\Meta\Source\PhpdocSource` - for obtaining meta data, defined in doc-comments
+* `Jasny\Meta\Source\PhpdocSource` - for obtaining metadata, defined in doc-comments
 * `Jasny\Meta\Source\ReflectionSource` - for obtaining some generic information, using reflection methods
 * `Jasny\Meta\Source\CombinedSource` - a class that uses other sources to get meta and to merge it in a single output array